-Gary started his medical career in 2007 as a firefighter/EMT.
-He became a National Registered Paramedic (NRP) in 2008 and began working for EMSA, a high volume ambulance service, in Tulsa, Oklahoma.
-Gary worked at EMSA for three years while simultaneously becoming a SWAT Medic.
-Gary left EMSA and enlisted as a medic for the U.S. Army.
-He deployed to Afghanistan and served at several outposts.
+Gary became a National Registered Paramedic (NRP) in 2008 and began working for a high volume urban EMS in Oklahoma.
+Gary worked there for multiple years while simultaneously becoming a SWAT Medic.
+Gary enlisted as a medic for the U.S. Army where he deployed to Afghanistan and served at several outposts.
 Gary taught multiple medical courses to combat medics keeping them up to date with the most advanced lifesaving information and maintaining their medical certifications.
 After leaving the U.S. Army, Gary became a flight medic to continue providing lifesaving treatment to those in need.

-Gary holds certifications and training in the following: NREMT as a Paramedic, State licensed Paramedic in multiple states, Advanced Burn Life Support (ABLS), Advanced Cardiac Life Support (ACLS) Instructor, Advanced Trauma Life Support (ATLS), Basic Life Support (BLS) Instructor, FP-C (Flight Paramedic Certification), NAEMT Instructor, Pediatric Advanced Life Support (PALS) Instructor, Neonatal Resuscitation Program, Pre-Hospital Trauma Life Support (PHTLS) instructor, Tactical Combat Casualty Care (TCCC) Instructor, Tactical Emergency Casualty Care (TECC) Instructor, High Risk Medic, Field Sanitation Team, Tropical Medicine TP-C (Tactical Paramedic Certification).
+Gary holds certifications and training in the following: NREMT as a Paramedic, State licensed Paramedic in multiple states, Advanced Burn Life Support (ABLS), Advanced Cardiac Life Support (ACLS) Instructor, Advanced Trauma Life Support (ATLS), Basic Life Support (BLS) Instructor, Flight Paramedic Certification (FP-C), NAEMT Instructor, Pediatric Advanced Life Support (PALS) Instructor, Neonatal Resuscitation Program, Pre-Hospital Trauma Life Support (PHTLS) instructor, Tactical Combat Casualty Care (TCCC) Instructor, Tactical Emergency Casualty Care (TECC) Instructor, High Risk Medic, Field Sanitation Team, Tropical Medicine and Tactical Paramedic Certification (TP-C).

 Chris AEMT, TR-C